Pritanjan/Bharat-Intern/README.md

 **TASK 2**

-Create a web application using create-react-app
+Temperature Converter

+Create a simple website using CSS, HTML, JAVASCRIPT to convert temperature form Celsius to Fahrenheit and etc.

 <a href ="https://pritanjan.github.io/Temperature-Converter/"> Live Link